pypa/packaging.python.org/source/flow.rst

 ====================

 Now that the package is published, end users can download and install the package into their Python environment.
-Typically this is done with ``pip``, using a command like:
+Typically this is done with :ref:`pip`, using a command like:

 .. code-block:: bash